turbo-sim/turboflow/_sources/source/tutorials/performance_prediction.rst.txt

         throat_location_fraction: [1, 1] # Required

-To load the configuration file, the absolute path must be provided to the `load_config` function inside the `turboflow` package:
+To load the configuration file, the absolute path must be provided to `turboflow.load_config`:

 .. code-block:: python